stride-nyc/autopilot-scripts/demo/README.md

 After setup, the following scripts will be available.

 - **Start Frontend Demo** `~/Documents/CodeGen-demo/start_frontend_demo.sh`.
-Start frontend services and an autopilot docker container with the fullstack project as autopilot project context.
+Start frontend services and an Conductor docker container with the fullstack project as Conductor project context.
 - **Start Fullstack Demo** `~/Documents/CodeGen-demo/start_fullstack_demo.sh`.
-Start frontend, backend services and an autopilot docker container with the fullstack project as autopilot project context.
+Start frontend, backend services and an Conductor docker container with the fullstack project as Conductor project context.
-- **Run autopilot** `~/.conductor/run.sh`.
-Navigate to a path and run this script to start an autopilot docker container with files at that path as the autopilot project context.
+- **Run Conductor** `~/.conductor/run.sh`.
+Navigate to a path and run this script to start an Conductor docker container with files at that path as the Conductor project context.
-- **Conductor** `autopilot --help`.
-If installed through pipx, the autopilot command should be available at any path.
+- **Conductor** `conductor --help`.
+If installed through pipx, the Conductor command should be available at any path.

 ## Setup Details